 All of this should be more than sufficient evidence to convince you to use your bathroom vent fans (if you don't already).
-And to make sure they work as effectively—and quietly—as possible, you need to clean them periodically.
+And to make sure they work as effectively — and quietly — as possible, you need to clean them periodically.
 This takes just a few minutes, and it offers a few benefits: it ensures maximum airflow, it helps to quiet the fan and reduces wear on the motor, and it makes your fan grill look less disgusting.

-How to Clean a Bathroom Vent Fan
+Clean Bathroom Vent Fans

-The best tool for cleaning a vent fan is a vacuum cleaner with a soft brush attachment and a crevice tool.
-You can use a shop vac or a standard indoor vacuum with the proper attachmetns.
+The best tool for cleaning a bathroom vent fan is a vacuum cleaner with a soft brush attachment and a crevice tool.
+You can use a shop vac or a standard indoor vacuum with the proper attachments.
 You may also need a helper or something else to support the vacuum so you can reach the fan.
 If you don't have a vacuum, you can use an old paintbrush to clean the fan's crevices, but just be sure to cover the floor to catch falling debris.

 - Turn off the power to the vent fan by switching off the correct circuit breaker in your home's service panel (breaker box).